 If the mapping of the object is byte-mapping, advance the current allocation address to the nearest byte address (that is, to the bit-address evenly dividable by 8);

-If the object mapping is bit-mapping, alignment is not applied;

-If the object mapping is byte-mapping, advance the current allocation address to the nearest value evenly dividable by alignment;

 The resulting current allocation address is the address of the object;

+Byte-mapped objects occupy successive bytes starting from the current allocation address.
+Bit-mapped objects occupy successive bits starting from the current allocation address.
+If the byte in which the bits are allocated overflows, the rest of the bits are allocated in the next byte, etc.

 Advance the current allocation address by the object size as specified by the object type mapping.
 This is the new current allocation address.